alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### User management

+New user accounts are requested by users on the system and approved by research managers before assignment to projects.

 At Tier 2 and below, the Investigator has the authority to add new members to the research team, and the research manager has the authority to assign Referees.

 At Tier 3 and above, new Referees or members of the research team must be counter-approved by the Dataset Provider Representative.